hoxo-m/deltatest/README.md

 When the standard Z-test is applied to such correlated data, the resulting p-values do not follow the expected uniform distribution under the null hypothesis.
-As a result, smaller p-values tend to occur more frequently despite there being no true difference, increasing the risk of falsely detecting a significant difference.
+As a result, smaller p-values tend to occur more frequently even when there is no true difference, increasing the risk of falsely detecting a significant difference.

 <img src="man/figures/README-p-values-from-z-test-1.png" width="400" />

 To address this problem, Deng et al. (2018) proposed a modified statistical hypothesis testing method.
-This approach replaces the standard variance estimation formula in the Z-test with an approximate formula derived via the Delta method, which can account for within-user correlation.
+Their approach replaces the standard variance estimation formula in the Z-test with an approximate formula derived via the Delta method, which accounts for within-user correlation.
 To simplify the application of this method, the **deltatest** package has been developed.

-To see how to use this package, we prepare a data frame that includes columns of the number of clicks and page-views aggregated for each user.
+To illustrate how to use this package, we prepare a data frame that includes columns for the number of clicks and page-views aggregated for each user.
 This data frame also contains a column indicating whether each user was assigned to the control or treatment group.

 ``` r
 library(dplyr)